Feds to go public with formerly secret lists of troubled nursing homes

 Federal regulators said Wednesday they plan to go public with lists of troubled nursing homes in the future, days after Pennsylvania lawmakers unveiled a secret list of 400 such facilities.

-Kate Goodrich, the chief medical officer for the Centers for Medicare and Medicare Services, or CMS, said on a call with reporters the agency would release its list of chronic, underperformers “soon,” but stopped short of committing to a timeline.
+Kate Goodrich, the chief medical officer for the Centers for Medicare and Medicaid Services, or CMS, said on a call with reporters the agency would release its list of chronic, underperformers “soon,” but stopped short of committing to a timeline.
 Goodrich said improving the quality and safety of the nation’s nursing homes was one of the agency’s top priorities.

 “CMS’s work isn’t done,” Goodrich said.
 “In fact, we’re just getting started.”